 Covent Garden: A Brief History

-However, in the 18thcentury the aristocracy slowly started to move to more fashionable new developments such as those in Soho and Mayfair, and Covent Garden developed into a more bohemian playground for artists, journalists and writers who liked to frequent its many coffee houses and taverns.
-Records show that in 1748, local residents complained about the nuisances of the market – “the noise, the stench and the disorderly people” – though the area retained its character of fashionable bohemianism for nearly two centuries.
+However, in the 18th Century the aristocracy slowly started to move to more fashionable new developments such as those in Soho and Mayfair.
+Covent Garden then began to develop into a more bohemian playground for artists, journalists and writers who liked to frequent its many coffee houses and taverns.

 In the 1800’s, the 6th Duke of Bedford – in response to the rapid growth of commercial demand – obtained permission to reconstruct the flower market.
 The old stalls were cleared away and Charles Fowler’s neo-classical structure was erected in their place.
 It wasn’t long before crowds flocked to the new well-managed market and testament to Fowler’s design, this is the basis of the structure we know and love today.
 In 1974 the fruit and vegetable market was moved to a new premises at Nine Elms in Vauxhall where it is still based, whilst the central Piazza in Covent Garden was redeveloped with the opening of restaurants, cafes, shops and market stalls.

 Today, Covent Garden remains just as popular and is considered a must-see destination for those who enjoys shopping, theatre, restaurants, bars, history and culture.